 Whether someone actually predicted these events or simply knew what was transpiring when these pilgrims set off for Lothric, it nonetheless implies that the pilgrims head north because it is the home of the firelinking and thus the First Flame.
 At the very least, we can see that their pilgrimage well predates the current state of the world, as their fallen bodies can be found littering the direct path to Lothric Castle as we explore the period predating the cinematic.
 But once the most recent pilgrims come upon the castle half-buried in a stagnant desert at world’s end, they realize what the prophecy meant — what the flame fading in the absence of enthroned Lords has led to.
 How then has Lords of Cinder not taking their thrones led to the slow destruction of the world as we knew it?

-As the cinematic reveals, the bell of Firelink Shrine rings when the firelinking stops, rousing previous Lords of Cinder from the coffins they were apparently slumbering in.
-Aside from a reference to the Bells of Awakening from DS1.
-We see each of these awakened Kings of Kindling rise from their coffins, suggesting that they were buried but not actually dead — only asleep.
-This comes with another revelation: there can be more than one Lord of Cinder at a time.
-Rather than simply replace one “King of Kindling” (薪の王) with another in a line of succession, Lothric’s iteration of the firelinking has apparently had at least some retain their bond to the First Flame, each keeping remnants of the fire that had once enveloped them within their bodies as we see manifest in battle.
+As the cinematic reveals, the Shrine bell rings when the firelinking stops, rousing previous Lords of Cinder from the coffins they were apparently slumbering in.
+Aside from a reference to the Bells of Awakening from DS1, this event reveals that there can be more than one Lord of Cinder at a time.
+Rather than simply replace one “King of Kindling” (薪の王) with another in a line of succession, Lothric’s iteration of the firelinking has at least some retain their bond to the First Flame, each keeping a remnant of the fire within their bodies as we see manifest in battle.
 Besides allowing them all to retain their sanity by sharing the burden, unlike Gwyn in DS1, the reason was apparently to prevent this very scenario where there was no firelinker from happening, making them a stopgap in case of emergencies.
-Their “thrones” seems to be both literal and figurative.
-Each has their own throne setup in Firelink Shrine, and taking the throne implies taking on the responsibilities of kingship along with it.
-By sitting in their thrones, the Lords of Cinder accept the duty required of them in this emergency.